contributte/http/.docs/README.md

 ## SAPI

-Every modern PHP application needs sometimes run a few console commands.
+Every modern PHP application needs sometimes to run a few console commands.
 Let's say sending newsletter campaigns.
 There is a tiny problem, there is no request/URL in console/SAPI (Server API) mode.
 Don't worry, just use our fake request - `SapiRequestExtension`.

-Easies ways is to register extension without any parameters.
+The easiest way is to register extension without any parameters.

 ```yaml
 extensions:
     sapi: Contributte\Http\DI\SapiRequestExtension
 ```

-Otherwise, you can pass directly URL address.
+Alternatively, you can pass directly URL address.

 ```yaml
 extensions: